redis/docs/content/develop/connect/insight/install-and-configure/_index.md

 description: 'Install and configure desktop Redis Insight or Redis Insight on Docker.

   '
-linkTitle: Install Redis Insight
+linkTitle: Install and configure Redis Insight
-title: Install Redis Insight
+title: Install and configure Redis Insight
 weight: 3
 ---